 I also really doubt this comment in the letter:

+Most chemistry and chemical engineering graduate students will find employment in industry.
 As new hires come on board, many companies spend weeks on remedial safety training before new hires are allowed to work in their labs.
 This clearly shows that the current state of graduate safety education is lacking and that there is a clear need to address it.
+If the report is supposed to focus on “preparing graduate students, about the future,” how can this not be a relevant topic?Jyllian Kemsley unequivocally rejects the use of the metric yesterday (but agrees with them on the general need for academic chemical safety reform):

 Finally, I also think that it is unfair for large corporations (Dow, DuPont and Corning) to compare the safety rates of experienced employees (what is the median age of a Dow bench scientist?
 42?
 45?
 The median age of an industrially employed ACS member in 2010 was 48) versus the safety rates of the relatively young graduate students and postdocs that populate academia.
 They're very different populations with very different risk assessment capabilities.